mspiegle/log-tools/README.md

    -o, --op OPSPEC:   Perform operation and include result in output,
                       at least 1 required, more details below

-   -a, --all:         Only show file in output if all filters pass
+   -a, --all:         Only show file in output if all filters are
+                      matched

    -U, --long-units:  When parsing files, convert values into the
                       units the ECU's software would typically show